frederic-perez/AmE-dictionary/data/dictionary.md

 __haunted__ _adj_ :two::hammer: _Haunted expression._ _Billy Lynn's haunted face._
 __hauteur__
 __have (a) skeleton(s) in (one's)/the closet__ _idiom_ To have (an) embarassing, unpleasant, damaging, or incriminating secret(s) from one's past.
-__have (got) (someone's) back__ _idiom_ :three: To be willing and prepared to help or defend someone; to look out for someone in case he or she needs assistance. _Don't worry about those thugs, buddy.
-I've got your back if they ever come bother you again._
+__have (got) (someone's) back__ _idiom_ :four: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don't worry about those thugs, buddy.
+I've got your back if they ever come bother you again._ _Thanks for having my back._
 __have (hand)writing like chicken scratch__ _idiom_ To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken.
 __have (one's) druthers__ _idiom_ To have one's choice or preference; to have things the way one would like them to be; to have one's way.
 Usually formulated as "if I had my druthers."
 __have (one's) feet on the ground__ _idiom_ To be and remain in a calm, stable, sensible, and pragmatic state or condition; to not be subject to extreme emotional reactions or affected by exceptional changes in one's situation.